 WHAT IF I BECOME PREGNANT WHILE USING Paragard®?

-If you think you are pregnant, contact your healthcare professional right away.
+If you think you are pregnant, contact your healthcare provider right away.
 If you are

 pregnant and Paragard® is in your uterus, you may